Explore the hidden beaches of Crete

 📍 Google Maps location

 Want to know more?
-Check out video about Agiofarago Beach and explore this detailed guide.
+Check out detailed blog post here.

 📍 Google Maps location

-Listis beach is located 69 km southeast of Heraklion, between Kastri and Tsoutsouras.
-To reach the beach, you descend a steep slope, so sneakers are a better option than flip-flops.
-The beach is unspoiled, with shallow, crystal-clear waters and soft sand.
+Listis Beach is 69 km southeast of Heraklion, between Kastri and Tsoutsouras.
+To get there, you go down a steep slope, so sneakers are better than flip-flops.
+The beach is natural and peaceful, with clear shallow water and soft sand.
+Big rocks in the sea and along the shore, plus caves once used by bandits (hence the name “Listis,” meaning “bandit”), make it special.
+It’s usually quiet but can be busier in peak season.

 Read more about Listis beach.